cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 # Imperceptible, Robust and Targeted Adversarial Examples for Automatic Speech Recognition

 ### Introduction
 This is a Tensorflow implementation for the ICML 2019 paper "Imperceptible, Robust and Targeted Adversarial Examples for Automatic Speech Recognition".
-The details of all the models implemented here can be found in our [paper](http://proceedings.mlr.press/v97/qin19a.html).
+The details of all the models implemented here can be found in the [paper](http://proceedings.mlr.press/v97/qin19a.html).

 ## Dependencies